FerroDude/project-storage/README.md

 ### Cloudinary

-1. User submits a form that issues a POST request to the server with encoding type of "multipart/form-data", where one inputs includes an image or video file.
+1. User submits a form that issues a POST request to the server with encoding type of "multipart/form-data", where one input includes an image file.
 2. Server handles request, multer middleware parses request body and uploads the file to cloudinary.
 3. Server responds with redirection to another page.